1982 United States House of Representatives elections

 The 1982 United States House of Representatives elections was an election for the United States House of Representatives held on November 2, 1982, to elect members to serve in the 98th United States Congress.
 They occurred in the middle of President Ronald Reagan's first term, whose popularity was sinking due to economic conditions under the 1982 recession.
 The President's Republican Party lost seats in the House, which could be viewed as a response to the President's approval at the time.
 Unlike most midterm election cycles, the number of seats lost—26 seats to the Democratic Party—was a comparatively large swap.
 It included most of the seats that had been gained the previous election, cementing the Democratic majority.
 Coincidentally, the number of seats the Democrats picked up (26), was the exact amount the Republicans would have needed to win the House majority.
 It was the first election held after the 1980 United States redistricting cycle.

 In the previous election of 1980 Republicans gained many seats as the result of President Ronald Reagan's coattails.
-12 of those officials were gone by 1982.
+In 1982, 14 freshman representatives who ran for re-election lost their seats.

 To date, this election marks the last time the Democrats picked up a House seat in West Virginia.
+It was also the last time the party holding the White House won independent voters in a congressional midterm election until 2022.

 Overall results

+393 incumbent members sought reelection, but 10 were defeated in primaries and 29 defeated in the general election for a total of 354 incumbents winning.

 Retiring incumbents

-Thirty-nine representatives retired.
-Thirty-one of those seats were held by the same party, eight seats changed party.
+39 representatives retired.
+31 of those seats were held by the same party; 8 seats changed parties.

 Democrats

-Eighteen Democrats retired.
-Eleven of those seats were held by Democrats, four were won by Republicans, and three seats were eliminated in redistricting.
+18 Democrats retired.
+11 of those seats were held by Democrats, 4 were won by Republicans, and 3 seats were eliminated in redistricting.